GaneshPelluru/Begineers/02-modules/05-Markdown.md

 - Without using an official text editor or HTML tags, markdown is a simple markup language that may be used with plain text to add formatting elements `(headings, bulleted lists, and Links)`.
 - Markdown shows the writing format uniformly on all sorts of devices and is device independent.
+## What will happen if Markdown file is not Created?
+- The text that was meant to be written in the Markdown format would have to be produced in a different format or style if a Markdown file had not been generated.
+With the use of the simple markup language known as markdown, text may be easily formatted without the use of intricate HTML code.
+Without Markdown, formatting the text would need either manual intervention in the form of HTML or the usage of another markup language.
+- Lack of a Markdown file may make it more difficult to alter or maintain information that was intended for online publication.
+Markdown documents are simple to edit, change, and convert to HTML or other forms.
+- Markdown documents are simple to edit, change, and convert to HTML or other forms.
+Any modifications to the content would have to be done directly in the HTML code, which can take longer and be more error-prone.

+- - In conclusion, although while the development of content is not always prevented by the lack of a Markdown file, it may nevertheless be more challenging and inefficient, especially if the information is meant for online publis

 # - `Creating Table in the Markdown File`
 To create a table in a markdown file, you can use the following syntax: